eventide-examples/account-basics/README.md

   end
 end

-# Account transformation to and from JSON
+# Account transformation to and from JSON for entity snapshotting
-# Entity snapshotting requires a transform to be implemented
-# In the Account class's namespace
 class Account
   module Transform
     # Intermediate form for all read transforms